sayon/reinforced-learning/notes/main.md

   the agent needs to remember the bigger picture so it remembers where things are.
   This is similar to how humans babies develop object permanence to know things exist even if they leave the baby’s visual field.
 RNNs are “recurrent”, i.e. they allow information to persist on a longer-term basis.
-Here’s an impressive video of a deep recurrent Q-network (DQRN) playing Doom.